Bessent says new Trump child savings accounts are 'back door for privatizing Social Security'

-WASHINGTON — (AP) — The children's savings program included in President Donald Trump's tax break-and-spending cut law "is a back door for privatizing Social Security," Treasury Secretary Scott Bessent said Wednesday.
+WASHINGTON — (AP) — Treasury Secretary Scott Bessent said Wednesday that the children's savings program included in President Donald Trump's tax break-and-spending cut law "is a back door for privatizing Social Security," reigniting an issue that has dogged Republicans for years.

-Bessent's remarks, which he made at a forum hosted by Breitbart News, were striking after Trump's repeated promises that he would not touch Social Security.
+Bessent's remarks, which he made at a forum hosted by Breitbart News, were striking after Trump's repeated promises on the campaign trail and in office that he would not touch Social Security.
 Democrats quickly seized on the comment as a sign the GOP wants to revive a dormant but unpopular push to privatize the long-running retirement program.

 “A stunning admission,” Senate Democratic leader Chuck Schumer said in a Senate speech.
 “Bessent actually slipped, told the truth: Donald Trump and government want to privatize Social Security.”